This is a list of all African American studies courses. For more information, see African American Studies.

 AFAM:3465 African American Autobiography3 s.h.

-English majors may apply this course to the following area and/or period requirement.
+English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
 AREA: American Literature and Culture.
 PERIOD: 20th/21st-Century Literature.
+English and Creative Writing majors may apply this course to the Multiethnic American Literature and Culture requirement.
 Same as ENGL:3465.

 AFAM:3500 Malcolm X, King, and Human Rights3 s.h.

 Religion and politics of Malcolm X and Martin Luther King, Jr. in the context of U.S. civil rights and international human rights in West Africa and the Muslim world; emphasis on civil rights connections to Gandhi, the Nobel Peace prize, and other international experiences that have impacted Pan Africanists, such as Stokely Carmichael, who worked on human rights.
 Recommendations: international studies major or undergraduate standing.
 Same as RELS:3808.

 AFAM:3550 African Literature3 s.h.